OpenTimer/Parser-Verilog/README.md

 | add_instance | Instance | n/a | Invoked when encountering a gate |

 ## Data Structures
-We define a set of `structs` storing the information of components during parsing and we invoke your parser's member functions on those data structures.
+We define a set of `structs` storing the information of different components during parsing and we invoke your parser's member functions on those data structures.